Government of New York City: Legislative branch

 Legislative power in the City of New York is vested in the New York City Council.
 The New York State Constitution empowers local governments to adopt local laws in addition to ordinances, resolutions, rules and regulations.
+The codified local laws of New York City are contained in the New York City Administrative Code.

 The Council is a unicameral body consisting of 51 Council members, whose districts are defined by geographic population boundaries that each contain approximately 157,000 people.
 Council members are elected every four years, except that after every census held in years divisible by twenty, districts are redrawn, requiring two consecutive two-year terms, the second of which is held in the redrawn districts.
 The Speaker of the Council, selected by the 51 Council members, is often considered the second most powerful post in New York City's government after the Mayor.

 Bills passed by a simple majority are sent to the mayor, who may sign them into law.
 If the mayor vetoes a bill, the Council has 30 days to override the veto by a two-thirds majority vote.
 A local law has a status equivalent with a law enacted by the New York State Legislature (subject to certain exceptions and restrictions), and is superior to the older forms of municipal legislation such as ordinances, resolutions, rules and regulations.
-The codified local laws of New York City are contained in the New York City Administrative Code.

 The Council has several committees with oversight of various functions of the city government.
 Each council member sits on at least three standing, select or subcommittees.
 The standing committees meet at least once per month.
 The Speaker of the Council, the Majority Leader, and the Minority Leader are all ex officio members of every committee.

 Prior to 1990, the city also had a powerful Board of Estimate, a unique legislative-executive hybrid.
 Although it could not pass laws, it shared authority for the city budget with the council and controlled functions such as land use, municipal contracts, franchises, and water and sewer rates.
 The Board's membership consisted of the mayor, comptroller, president of the City Council, and the five borough presidents.
 The three citywide officials each cast two votes, and the borough presidents one each.
 In 1989, the Supreme Court of the United States struck down the Board of Estimate as violating the principle of "one man, one vote", due to the dramatically unequal numbers of constituents being represented by each borough president.
 The city subsequently adopted its current arrangement by referendum.